r4wrds/r4wrds/README.md

 Depending on your system build, you may need to configure `{rJava}`, `{sf}`, and `GDAL`.

-If you run into issues, these links may be helpful towards those ends:
+If you run into issues, these links may be helpful:

 * [rJava](https://github.com/rstudio/rstudio/issues/2254#issuecomment-418830716)
 * [sf](https://r-spatial.github.io/sf/#installing)